zachmueller/spaced-everything/docs/Glossary.md

 Notes can belong to multiple contexts.
 For example, a note about "presentation skills" might have both "Work" and "Personal" contexts, appearing in either review queue depending on which contexts are active.

 ### Spacing Method
 A configuration defining the algorithm and parameters used to calculate review intervals.
-Each method includes:
+Each method includes settings for:
-- Algorithm name (currently only SuperMemo 2.0)
+- Algorithm (currently only SuperMemo 2.0)
+- Name
 - Default interval for new notes
 - Default ease factor
 - Review options with scores